-During 2017, we recorded noninterest income of \$3.4 million, compared with \$3.9 million in 2016 and \$3.5 million in 2015.
+During 2018, we recorded noninterest income of \$4.3 million, compared with \$3.4 million in 2017 and \$3.9 million in 2016.
 Patronage distributions from CoBank are our primary source of noninterest income.
 Patronage is accrued in the year earned and then received from CoBank in the following year.
 CoBank patronage is distributed in cash.
-Patronage earned from CoBank was \$2.9 million in 2017, \$2.9 million in 2016 and \$2.6 million in 2015.
+The total patronage from CoBank consists of patronage based on our borrowing balance, which is referred to as our direct note patronage.
+Patronage earned from CoBank was \$3.3 million in 2018 which includes a one-time cash patronage distribution from CoBank of \$373 thousand relating to tax reform changes, \$2.9 million in 2017 and \$2.9 million in 2016